September 29, 2007

 This is the Haystack Summit – another sweeping vista…

-I descend Haystack, and meet a man sitting alongside the trail.
-He appears to be in his thirties or forties, doesn’t give a trail name, and I instantly forget his real name.
-He’s going south for about a week to the Mt.
-Mansfield area, so we hike together for a short way.
-He did the AT back in ’88, so we talk Trail.
+I descend Haystack and meet a man sitting alongside the trail.
+He appears to be in his thirties or forties and doesn’t give a trail name.
+I instantly forget his real name.
+He says he’s going south for about a week to the Mount Mansfield area, so we hike together for a short way.

-“Does Wingfoot ever hike anymore?” he asks, “Is Baltimore Jack still out there every year?
-Southbounders are like a different breed – everything is backwards… The southern section of the LT is quite suburban compared to this, isn’t it?” etc.
+“Southbounders are like a different breed – everything is backwards… The southern section of the LT is quite suburban compared to this, isn’t it?”

-The wet, rugged path through the area requires well placed footsteps, hand holds, and slides.
+The wet, rugged path through the area demands well placed footsteps, hand holds, and controlled slides.
 When presented with the frequently steep, 10-20 yard downhill sections, one has to pause and assess the best possible way to slide down the rocks and roots.
-“If you didn’t have a trail name, I’d call you Crash Test Dummy,” he says (I’m leading the way).

 He eventually pauses for a break, and I continue south on the trail.

-Tillotson Camp is currently being rebuilt by the GMC, so the structure is technically “closed.”
-A man and a woman are taking a break there – day hikers who, judging by their accents, are likely from Quebec.
-They ask me “How far does the trail go?” and seem surprised when I tell them it goes to Massachusetts, and then how from there it connects to the AT all the way to Georgia.
+A man and a woman are there – day hikers who, judging by their accents, are likely from Quebec.
+They ask me “How far does the trail go?” and seem surprised when I tell them it goes to Massachusetts, and how from there it connects to the Appalachian Trail all the way to Georgia.

 The sun comes out at last, shining on a nearby stream.

-Lockwood Pond, the first of many beaver ponds I’ll encounter on The Long Trail.
+Lockwood Pond – the first of many beaver ponds I’ll encounter on The Long Trail.

 Blue sky at last.